pjkundert/python-slip39/README.txt

    wallet_pwd       If password supplied, produces encrypted BIP-38 or JSON Paper Wallets to PDF (preferred vs. json_pwd) wallet_pwd_hint  An optional passphrase hint, printed on paper wallet
    wallet_format    Paper wallet size, (eg. "third"); the default is 1/3 letter size
+   wallet_paper     Other paper format (default: Letter)
+   cover_page       A bool indicating whether to produce a cover page (default: True)
   ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━
   For each of the names provided, produces a separate PDF containing all the SLIP-39 details and optionally encrypted BIP-38 paper wallets and